Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/advanced.md

 ## Base Requirements

-* Full access to the command line.
+* Command-line access to your server
-* Docker version 19 or greater.
+* Docker version 19 or greater
-* docker-compose is recommended for the setup, must support compose version 3.
+* docker-compose is recommended for the setup, must support compose version 3
 * Please consider using `utf8mb4_bin` as the database collation.
 Other collations like `utf8mb4_general_ci` may cause issues with different Unicode characters.

 {{< alert type="info" >}}